Anna Karenina (musical): Musical numbers

+Production history

-Broadway production
+1992 Broadway premiere

-After 18 previews, the Broadway production, directed by Theodore Mann and choreographed by Patricia Birch, and associate choreographer, Jonathan Stuart Cerullo, opened on August 26, 1992, at the Circle in the Square Theatre.
+After 18 previews, the production premiered on Broadway, directed by Theodore Mann and choreographed by Patricia Birch and Jonathan Stuart Cerullo.
+It opened on August 26, 1992, at the Circle in the Square Theatre.
 In keeping with the theater's small size (by Broadway standards), the staging included a sparse set, an almost bare stage, and only seven members in the orchestra, with orchestrations by Peter Matz.

 Anna Karenina was received poorly by the critics.
 Time deemed it "earnest, intermittently moving but never quite thrilling", and The New York Times was harsher, calling the show a "series of misperceptions and errors in judgment."
 Other critics believed the musical's approach to be trivial, including Variety, which called the musical "comic-strip Tolstoy".

 The musical ran for 46 performances.
-It received Tony Award nominations for Best Actress in a Musical (Ann Crumb), Best Book of a Musical, Best Score of a Musical, and Best Featured Actor in a Musical (Gregg Edelman), as well as a Drama Desk Award nomination for Lanning.
+Nonetheless, it received Tony Award nominations for Best Actress in a Musical (Ann Crumb), Best Book of a Musical, Best Score of a Musical, and Best Featured Actor in a Musical (Gregg Edelman), as well as a Drama Desk Award nomination for Lanning.

+2006 Japan production

 In 2006, a version of the Dan Levine, Peter Kellogg musical was produced and performed in Japan.
 The original Japan cast included Maki Ichiro, Yoshio Inoue, Hitomi Harukaze.
 A two-DVD set with a length of more than three hours of the Japanese language production is available.
 There is also a CD of the songs sung in Japanese.